ethereum-optimism/pm/src/sdlc.md

 If your change modifies L1 smart contracts, you’ll need a `superchain-ops` playbook to execute the multisig transactions with the Security Council.

-## Step 4: Alphanet/Betanet Devnet Rollout
+## Step 4a: Alphanet/Betanet Devnet Rollout

 Next, it’s time to roll out to the Alphanet, then the Betanet.
 See the [release process](release-process.md) for more details.

+## Step 4b: Audit execution

+In parallel to the alphanet/betanet rollout, the [audit should be executed](./audits.md).

 ## Step 5: Testnet Rollout